nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2015-to-lts-2016.md

 {{! excerpt}}

-This chapter highlights some major information about upgrade from Nuxeo Platform LTS 2015 (7.10) to Nuxeo Platform Fast Track 8.3\.
-We strongly encourage you to also have a quick read of the [upgrade notes](https://jira.nuxeo.com/issues/?jql=project%20in%20%28NXP%2C%20NXCM%29%20AND%20resolution%20%3D%20Fixed%20AND%20fixVersion%20IN%20%28%228.2%22%20%29%20AND%20%28%22Impact%20type%22%20%3D%20%22API%20change%22%20OR%20%22Upgrade%20notes%22%20is%20not%20EMPTY%29%20ORDER%20BY%20component%20DESC%2C%20key%20DESC).
+This chapter highlights some major information about upgrade from Nuxeo Platform LTS 2015 (7.10) to Nuxeo Platform LTS 2016\.
+We strongly encourage you to also have a quick read of the [upgrade notes](https://jira.nuxeo.com/issues/?jql=project%20in%20(NXP)%20AND%20resolution%20%3D%20Fixed%20AND%20fixVersion%20IN%20(%228.10%22%20)%20AND%20(%22Impact%20type%22%20%3D%20%22API%20change%22%20OR%20%22Upgrade%20notes%22%20is%20not%20EMPTY)%20ORDER%20BY%20component%20DESC%2C%20key%20DESC).

-If you had already upgraded to previous 8.x Fast Track versions, check out the page [Upgrade from LTS 2015 following Fast Tracks]({{page page='upgrade-from-lts-2015-following-fast-tracks'}}) for upgrade instructions from 8.1 to 8.2 or 8.2 to 8.3.
+If you had already upgraded to previous 8.x Fast Track versions, check out the page [Upgrade from LTS 2015 following Fast Tracks]({{page page='upgrade-from-lts-2015-following-fast-tracks'}}) for upgrade instructions from 8.1 to 8.2 or 8.2 to 8.3 or 8.3 to LTS 2016.

 {{! /excerpt}}

 ## Distribution Changes

-### UI Dedicated Package
+### Nuxeo Server as the Base Distribution and CAP Removal

+As stated in the *From 8.2 to 8.3 > UI Dedicated Package* section, the new base distribution is Nuxeo Server, and Nuxeo CAP has been removed.
+Thus the following changes in [nuxeo-distribution](https://github.com/nuxeo/nuxeo/tree/master/nuxeo-distribution) can be found precisely in [Upgrade from LTS 2015 following Fast Tracks]({{page page='upgrade-from-lts-2015-following-fast-tracks'}}) > *From 8.3 to LTS 2016*.

+## Installation

+{{{multiexcerpt 'upgrade-8.10-installation-requirements' page='Upgrade from LTS 2015 following Fast Tracks'}}}

-{{{multiexcerpt 'upgrade-8.3-jsf-ui' page='Upgrade from LTS 2015 following Fast Tracks'}}}
+{{{multiexcerpt 'upgrade-8.10-installation-elasticsearch-upgrade' page='Upgrade from LTS 2015 following Fast Tracks'}}}

 ## Configuration